 Here are two photos to demonstrate the natal cleft and how it is hidden from view when one is standing.
 The first photo shows a pilonidal sufferer standing.
 The verical black lines mark the line of skin contact of both buttock cheeks.
 The horizontal line serves a reference to the horizon and is marked as the lowest part of the buttock exposed when a patient sits on a chair.

 Please note how the natal cleft is completely hidden and there is not sign that the patient has a chronic pilonidal problem.

 In this photo the patient’s buttock cheeks are spread apart to reveal a deep cleft or valley.
 The shaded area is the natal cleft.
 Multiple dilated midline pits and a sinus draining to the top right (better seen in other, non-shaded photos below) are revealed.

 Here is a classic example of very symptomatic, primary pilonidal disease.
-This patient, a male in his early 20s, has developed several large dilated midline pits (previously infected hair follicles) and a draining sinus off to the upper portion of his natal cleft (patient is lying on his stomach with his head/torso to the left).
+This patient, a male in his early 20s, has developed several large dilated midline pits (previously infected hair follicles) and a draining sinus off to the upper portion of his natal cleft.

 These photos show a patient who has suffered for 6 years with pilonidal disease.
 He has undergone 3 operations by other surgeons, all of which have broken down resulting in a much worse pilonidal problem.

 Dr. Sternberg performed a cleft lift procedure and he rapidly recovered.
 The post-op photo was taken only 3 weeks after surgery.
 For the first time in years, he was able to return to athletics.

 Here is an example of college student who has suffered from pilonidal disease since mid high school.

 He had 3 previous operations from other surgeons, all of which failed.
 You can see that he developed a huge chronic open wound very close to the anus.
 His natal cleft is very scarred from the prior operations, which involved a wide excision and midline closure.